Residential land lease communities

 Disposal of uncollected goods

-From 1 July 2020, the Uncollected Goods Act 1995 can be used to dispose of goods left behind or abandoned by an occupant or resident at the end of an agreement.
+The Uncollected Goods Act 1995 provides how goods left behind or abandoned by an occupant or resident at the end of an agreement can be disposed.

 See uncollected goods for more information on the rules for the disposal of goods.